adityaprasad502/adityaprasad502/README.md

 <details>
 <summary><b>Random Quotes for Today</b></summary>
 <br>
-<pre><code>1 » Success is not the key to happiness.
-Happiness is the key to success.
-If you love what you are doing, you will be successful. - Albert Schweitzer</code></pre>
+<pre><code>1 » Moving on doesn’t mean you forget about things.
+It just means you have to accept what’s happened and continue living. - Erza Scarlet</code></pre>
-<pre><code>2 » There’s no shame in falling down!
-True shame is to not stand up again! - Shintar Midorima</code></pre>
+<pre><code>2 » Every strike brings me closer to the next home run. - Babe Ruth</code></pre>
-<pre><code>3 » The only limit to our realization of tomorrow will be our doubts of today. - Franklin D. Roosevelt</code></pre>
+<pre><code>3 » The battles that count aren’t the ones for gold medals.
+The struggles within yourself–the invisible battles inside all of us–that’s where it’s at. - Jesse Owens</code></pre>
 </details>

 <!--END_SECTION:waka-->